springernature/frontend-playbook/technologies/javascript.md

 We use white space liberally to help keep code readable.
 You're encouraged to use newlines to break up long functions into logical chunks.

 You should also remove trailing white space from lines of code.
-Your editor should be able to either remove this or highlight it when present.
+Your editor should be able to either remove this or highlight it when present, for example, [atom-whitespace](https://github.com/atom/whitespace).

 ### Semi-Colons